 This plan outlines a long-term plan to control and hopefully eradicate declared and invasive environmental weeds from the Reserve.
 The timing and degree to which these recommendations are implemented will depend upon available resources.
 At present weed control has mostly been undertaken by SBLC during their weekly working bees.
 These works have generally focused on the Flora Park area and the school HMA where they have been controlling silver wattle, treating weeds and planting.
 There has also been some recent funding from council's operational fund to engage contractors and tackle a section of boneseed on the northern dune slope.
-The success of weed control within the reserve will require collaboration between SBLC and Sorell Council as well as a commitment to resource availability and timing of the on-ground works.
-Given that the site comprises a threatened vegetation community as well as habitat for threatened species it may be possible to seek certain grant funding from local, state or commonwealth departments as these become available.
+The success of weed control within the reserve will require collaboration between SBLC and Sorell Council as well as a commitment to resources and ongoing follow-up maintenance activities.
+It is understood that Council is limited due to resource availability and timing of the on-ground works.
+Given that the site comprises a threatened vegetation community as well as habitat for threatened species it may be possible to seek certain grant funding from local, State or Commonwealth departments as these become available.
 Hopefully information in this management plan can be used to acquire funding through grant applications.
 Sorell Council and SBLC should collaborate on any future applications undertaken.

 The following outlines a proposed list of priorities for weed control.
 Implementation of the actions will depend on available resources.
+It is recommended that primary weed control works involving larger infestations should be the responsibility of Council and contractors (funded by Council and supported through external grants) with follow up maintenance undertaken by SBLC.